Training Course for the Amateur Radio Operator Certificate with Advanced Qualification

 Licence Information And Study Aids

-Prior to taking the VECTOR Amateur Radio Licence Preparation & Examination Course students may find it helpful to review some of the regulatory information and study materials available.
+Prior to taking the VECTOR Amateur Radio Operator Certificate Course students may find it helpful to review some of the regulatory information and study materials available.

 Do not let the materials listed here intimidate you.
 Our course material and training approach has been specially designed to help everyone master the information they need to know to pass the ISED Certification Exam and be successful as a qualified Amateur Radio operator.

 Background and regulatory information pertinent to the ISED Certification Exam and the Amateur Radio Service can be found at ISED’s web site, including:

 - RIC-3: Information on the Amateur Radio Service